 Any raised eyebrows were subdued, and the rest of their story together becomes peacefully quiet.
 Richard moved into Myra’s LeJeune home.
 The couple were married for 10 years before Myra died October 30, 1959, at the age of 70.
 She was survived by Richard and a brother in Canada.
 Private services were held at the Merrick home on November 2nd.
 As she was not buried beside her first husband in Albion, it is probable she was cremated.

-It would be another ten years before Richard Merrick wed for the third and final time, to the much admired and beloved Miriam Heath Selles, whom he met while both were working at the University of Miami…but that’s a story for another article.
+It would be another ten years before Richard Merrick wed for the third and final time, to the much admired and beloved Mildred Heath Selles, whom he met while both were working at the University of Miami…but that’s a story for another article.

 - By John R. Allen